methodgg/wago.io/backend/api/helpers/encode-decode/Readme.md

     }
   },

-  // Returns object with related meta data: name, type, game, categories, etc.
+  // Returns object with related meta data: name, type, game, categories
   // Also functions as a validation for the data structure.
   // This is kept separate from the decoding process because multiple addons can share a decode algorithm so this way means it's only decoded once.
   processMeta: (obj) => {